lichao0817/everspring-practicum/README.md

 `404`: the user is not in the class roster

 #### c) Display Enrollment
-Enrollment information can be checked from either `user` or `class` service metioned above.
+Enrollment information can be accessed through either `user` or `class` service metioned above.